Feeling Safe and Empowered

 Scenario 1: Jane feels physically ill at the thought of reporting back to her manager, Michael, on a botched project they both have been working on over the last 18 months.

 Scenario 2: Mei Lee, who is in a massive business transformation project at a large local telco gets regularly taunted for being a “goody two-shoes”.
 She notices something amiss in one of the company’s products due to a few skipped processes, one of which is a regulatory requirement.
-She knows that mostly everyone has noticed it too but that they are fine to let it pass.
-She is anxious and not sleeping well but unclear how to move ahead.
-No one is saying anything but then, why should she?
-Does anyone even want to hear what she has to say?
+Most have noticed it but let it pass.
+Anxious, Mei Lee is unclear how to move ahead.
+Should she say anything?

 “It’s the way it has always been done.
 What do you know anyway?”